-Our research builds upon 30+ years of continuously funded work on ligand binding theory (1, 2), the kinetics of molecular recognition (3, 4), and structural enzymology (5-7), especially of proteins involved in blood coagulation (8-10).
-A notable development has been the rational engineering of a thrombin mutant with anticoagulant properties currently in Phase II testing (NCT03963895).
+Our research builds upon 30+ years of continuously funded work on the enzymology and structural biology of proteins involved in blood coagulation and on mechanisms of ligand binding.

 Ongoing research includes: